Greater Snow Goose Demographic Studies

 Since the early 90s, most geese are banded on Bylot Island (Nunavut), the main nesting site of the population.
 At the end of the summer, when adults are moulting (regeneration of their flight feathers) and goslings, hatched earlier in the season, are unable to fly, many goose families are captured.
 We round them up with a few people and lead them towards big holding pen where we can band them.

-Between 1993 and 1997, and since 2006, geese are also banded during their fall or spring stopover along the St. Lawrence River.
+Between 1993 and 1997, then 2006 and 2010, geese were also banded during their fall or spring stopover along the St. Lawrence River.
 At that time, since geese can fly, we use a different approach and capture them in rocket nets triggered remotely.

-Geese are held in pens for a few hours while we band them (using a standard metal band issued by the US Fish and Wildlife Service), determined their sex, measured and weighed them.
+Geese are held in pens for a few hours while we determined their sex, measured and weighed them and install a metal band on one of their legs.
 In addition, a few hundred adult females are marked every year with a yellow collar with a unique alphanumerical code.
 Geese from each catch are released, all at the same time, to insure that family members remain together.

 On a few occasions, for specific studies on migration patterns of Greater Snow Geese, we also marked some adult females with radio-transmitters.
 These transmitters were glued on green collar with a unique alphanumerical code.